yanandcoffee/yanandcoffee.github.io/source/_posts/accessible-modals.md

 - refs
 ---

+Modals are a pretty common pattern in UI/UX design and most people will understand how to interact with a modal due to its pattern affordance (dark underlay, typically pops over, etc), but they also come with a lot of accessibility concerns if done incorrectly.
 This post will be about how to create an accessibility compliant dialog modal in React.
-Modals are a pretty common pattern within UI/UX design and most people will understand how to interact with a modal due to its pattern affordance (dark underlay, typically pops over, etc), but they also have a lot of accessibility concerns if they are done incorrectly.
 I will not be going into detail on how to create your own modal, but I will talk conceptually about what it is (so you can create your own), the types of accessibility concerns that come with designing your own modal, and how to address those issues.

 The [full example](https://codesandbox.io/s/accessible-modals-after-part-1-bnvuu?from-embed) used for this post is written in React.
 If you are using pure HTML/Javascript, the same concepts/techniques can still apply, but you would need to convert the implementation from one to another.
 For example, in JSX, `tabIndex` is camelcased, but in HTML, `tabindex` should be all lowercase.
 Some concepts may be explained in HTML for simplification/clarity purposes.